robert-hh/WS2812/README.md

 - pin is the name of a GPIO pin, which can work as an output.
 The type of the argument must be string.
 - channel is the RMT channel to be used.
-Suitable values are 2 and 3.
+Valid values are 2 and 3.

 ## Method